-Cody Sisco is the author of speculative fiction that straddles the divide between plausible and extraordinary.
-His Resonant Earth Series includes two novels thus far, Broken Mirror and Tortured Echoes, and a short story prequel, Believe and Live.
+Cody Sisco is an author of speculative fiction that straddles the divide between plausible and extraordinary.
+His Resonant Earth Series includes two novels thus far, Broken Mirror and Tortured Echoes.
+The third novel in the series, Altered Bodies, is forthcoming in 2020.

-Cody is a 2017 Los Angeles Review of Books / USC Publishing Workshop Fellow, and continues to serve the Workshop as Alumni Affairs Coordinator.
-Sisco is also co-organizer of the Los Angeles Writers Critique Group, and a founding member of the Made in L.A.
+Cody is a 2017 Los Angeles Review of Books / USC Publishing Workshop Fellow, a co-organizer of the Los Angeles Writers Critique Group, and a founding member of the Made in L.A.
 Writers.
 His literary events and media startup, BookSwell, connects readers with authors, maintains a literary events calendar, and serves as a community hub for book lovers in L.A.

 by Cody Sisco

 “I particularly enjoyed the author’s ability to build a convincing world.” — 5 star review on Amazon

 In a mirror universe, a mentally ill young man searches for his grandfather’s killer.

 Someone killed Grandfather Jefferson.
 Victor is sure of it.
 But he’s the only one.